tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 ### Using BidgePRS SNP weights
 The SNP weights in `EAS_weighted_combined_snp_weights.dat` can be used to make predictions in other samples for which we have overlapping genotype data.
-We demonstrate this using `plink` and the data in `data/pop_EAS/genotypes/`.
-The genotype data is split by chromosome, therefore need to estimate predictions for each chromosome separately and then combine these prediction.
-The following bash commands will do this by running plink, however, we first make a directory to write these predictions to
+We demonstrate this using `plink` and data in `data/pop_EAS/genotypes/`.
+The genotype data is split by chromosome, therefore predictions are estimated for each chromosome separately and then combined.
+The following bash commands estimate the per chromosome predictions using plink, we first make a directory to write these predictions to
 ```
 mkdir out/preds
 for chr in {1..22}